eubinecto/idiomify_deprecated/delieverables/draft_2.md

 > What is the aim of the project?
 (220)

-**Building a collocation-supplemented reverse-dictionary of idioms, namely Idiomify, is the controlling aim of the project.**
-Idiomify attempts to suggest a list of idioms that best describe a given set of words, while supplementing the results with collocations of the idioms.
+**Idiomify aims to suggest a list of idioms that best describe a given set of words to second language learners (i.e. L2 learners), while supplementing the results with collocations of the idioms.**
 **Figure 1** illustrates this with an example scenario.
 Say we write *They are waiting excitedly, anxiously and hopefully to see the results* to describe the people in the images above.
-Although the sentence does get the idea across, we may wonder how we could paraphrase the sentence with an idiom, if there is any.
+Assuming we are L2 learners of English (e.g. a native Korean learning English), we may wonder how the sentence could be paraphrased with an
+  English idiom, if there is any.
 We therefore give a set of three words as the input to Idiomify: *excitedly*, *anxiously* and *hopefully*.
-  Given the input, Idiomify suggests *with bated breath*, *hold one's breath* and *don't hold your breath* as some idioms that may encompass the meaning of the three words, of which *with bated breath* is found to be the most appropriate one.
+  Given the input, Idiomify suggests *with bated breath*, *hold one's breath* and *don't hold your breath* as the idioms that are likely to capture the meaning of the three words, of which *with bated breath* is found to be the most appropriate one.
-  We therefore rephrase our sentence to *They are waiting with bated breath to see the results*.
-From the list of verb collocates of the idiom, however, we see that *with bated breath* collocates with the verbs *watch* and *whisper*.
+  We thereby learn to rephrase the sentence to *They are waiting with bated breath to see the results*.
+We are also informed that *with bated breath* collocates with *watch* and *whisper*, from the list of the verb collocates of the idiom.
-Because the people in the pictures are indeed watching something and possibly whispering amongst them, we revise our sentence to
-*They are waiting, watching and whispering with bated breath*.
+We indeed notice that the people in the pictures are watching something and possibly whispering amongst them.
+We therefore learn to revise our first try into a more precise and communicative one: *They are waiting, watching and whispering with bated breath*.

 > What is the aim of this report? ( < 200)

-**This report aims to why we need it Idiomify, how it has been built and how we could improve it.**
+**This report aims to expand on why L2 learners would need a reverse-dictionary as such, how Idiomify was built for it and how we could further improve Idiomify.**
-- section 2 - the motivations. (why?)
+- section 2 - the motivations. (why?) explains why Idiomify could be useful for Second Language Learners (e.g. a Korean trying to learn English)
   - why build a reverse-dictionary of idioms?
   - why supplement it with collocations of idioms?
-- section 3 - the methods. (how?)
+- section 3 - the methods. (how?)  explains how the
   - how do we build a reverse-dictionary of idioms?
     - related work?
     - so how are we doing it?